digital-asset/daml/unreleased.rst

   match the behavior of corresponding functions without the underscore suffix but ignore the result which can be more convenient and efficient.
 - [DAML Compiler] The compiler now accepts single-constructor enum types.
 For example ``data A = A`` or ``data Foo = Bar``.
+- [DAML SDK] Display release notes in the IDE when the DAML extension is upgraded.